CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 How long does implantation take?

 Once again, the exact time frame varies, says Lamppa.
-Suffice it to say there’s a lot happening that you won’t see or feel.
+There’s a lot happening that you won’t see or feel.
 But, generally speaking, implantation will take place over the course of several days, starting about six days after fertilization and continuing as the blastocyst burrows itself deeper and deeper into the uterine wall.

-So what does implantation feel like?
-The answer is pretty subjective.
-In general, implantation symptoms can mimic what you’d experience with your period, Cackovic says.
-Those can include:
+In general, implantation symptoms can mimic what you’d experience with your period, Dr. Cackovic says.
+They can include:

 • Light bleeding or spotting